microsoft/fabricrealtimelab/modules/module00.md

 ![Azure SAS Key](../images/module00/azuresaskey.png)

-6. In your Fabric workspace (we recommend having this open in another tab), switch to the Real-Time Analytics persona (bottom left) and create a new *Eventstream*.
+6. In your Fabric workspace (we recommend having this open in another tab), switch to the Real-Time Intelligence workload (bottom left) and create a new *Eventstream*.
 Name the Eventstream *StockEventStream*.

 ![Create Eventstream](../images/module00/setupeventstream.png)